kokoedwin/SOR23-Using-Reproducibility-in-Machine-Learning-Education/CutOut/CutOut.md

 If you are using Chameleon, here are the steps:
 <!-- to do - add instructions for uploading image on Chameleon -->
+1. Click on the upload icon in the left sidebar.
+2. Select the image file from your local machine that you want to upload.
+3. Wait for the upload to finish.
+The uploaded file should now appear in the 'Files' tab.
+After the image is uploaded, we can use Python code to load it into our notebook and apply the Cutout augmentation to the image.
 :::